Japan govt panel experts say ship quarantine was not perfect

 At least 18 American and several Australian former passengers have tested positive after returning home.
 Experts said infections are also difficult to discover because COVID-19 can be transmitted during its incubation period by asymptomatic patients.

-In Japan, a 60-year-old former passenger who tested negative days before getting off the ship then tested positive after taking a train home.
+In Japan, a former passenger in her 60s who tested negative days before getting off the ship then tested positive after taking a train home.
 Experts said it was unfortunate but within their expectations.

 There is a “small possibility” of scattered cases that will create small clusters in communities after passengers return, said Norio Ohmagari, an infectious diseases expert at the National Center for Global Health and Medicine.
 “So I’d like to call upon all the travelers who disembarked from the ship … to report to the authorities as soon as possible” if they develop any symptoms, he said.
 “By doing that, we can prevent another cluster from happening.”